codereport/adsp2/pages/about.md

 **Twitter:** [@code_report](https://twitter.com/code_report)

 Conor (he/him) is a [Research Scientist](https://www.linkedin.com/in/conorhoekstra/) at NVIDIA working on array programming models and languages.
 He is extremely passionate about programming languages, algorithms and beautiful code.
-He is the founder and organizer of the [Programming Languages Virtual Meetup](https://www.meetup.com/Programming-Languages-Toronto-Meetup/), he has a [YouTube channel](https://www.youtube.com/codereport) and is the host of three podcasts:
+He is the founder and organizer of the [Programming Languages Virtual Meetup](https://www.meetup.com/Programming-Languages-Toronto-Meetup/), he has a [YouTube channel](https://www.youtube.com/codereport) and is the host of four podcasts:

+* [ADSP](https://adspthepodcast.com/) (this podcast)
 * [ArrayCast](https://www.arraycast.com/) (a podcast about array languages)
-* [ADSP](https://adspthepodcast.com/) (this podcast)
+* [Tacit Talk](https://tacittalk.com/) (a podcast about array languages and tacit programming)
 * [RUN FOR THE FUN OF IT!](https://runforthefunofit.com/) (a running podcast)

 Conor is also an avid conference speaker.
 You can find all of Conor's conference talks and podcast appearances (on other podcasts) [here](https://github.com/codereport/Talks/blob/master/README.md).